Back to: Java Tutorials For Beginners and Professionals

 - Client-side maintenance is not completely eliminated.
 If DBMS product changes, in all client machines that vendor-provided native library has to be copied.

 - The vendor database library needs to be loaded on each client machine and hence can not be used for the internet.

 Type 3 JDBC Driver (NET Protocol All Java Driver)

 Type 3 driver is known as Net Protocol All Java (Pure Java) Driver.
 The Type 3 driver translates JDBC method calls into a network server understandable protocol call.
-That network server (middleware server) internally uses Type1 or Type 2 driver to communicate with the DBMS
+That network server (middleware server) internally uses a Type1 or Type 2 driver to communicate with the DBMS.

 Type 3 Driver will provide a very good environment to switch from one database to another database without having modifications in client applications.
 Type 3 Driver should not require any native library installations, it should require compatibility with the application server.
 Type 3 Driver is the fastest Driver as compared to all the Drivers.

 - Better performance as connection optimization can be done in the network server and protocols are faster.

 - This driver is server-based so there is no need for any vendor database library to be present on the client machine.